 When they reach Sixth Form, students choose between the French track leading to the international option of French Baccalaureate – American section (OIB) and the International Baccalaureate Diploma (IB).
 Both diplomas are recognised and valued by the world’s most prestigious universities.
+Our lycée (Year 11 – Year 13) is also an American Section Internationale.

 The International Baccalaureate ("IB")